Understanding Colorado Bankruptcy Laws

 - Chapter 7 Bankruptcy: This is a traditional fresh start, or wipe-out, bankruptcy that eliminates all your general debts, such as credit cards, medical bills, or signature loans.
 There are eligibility requirements.
 We will review all of those with you and determine if this is a good fit.
 The most important consideration when it comes to Chapter 7 is timing.
 We need to eliminate the bad stuff and put you on the path to success.

 - Chapter 13 Bankruptcy: This is a debt consolidation where you can settle your debt for pennies on the dollar.
 Chapter 13 is extremely powerful.
 All debts can be put into your consolidation.
-In addition to eliminating or reducing all the same debts that the Chapter 7 does, Chapter 13 will also stop repossessions, halt foreclosures, defer student loans, and can even reduce your car interest rates (and payment!).
+In addition to eliminating or reducing all the same debts that Chapter 7 does, Chapter 13 will also stop repossessions, halt foreclosures, defer student loans, and can even reduce your car interest rates (and payment!).
 Basically, you are making a deal with the judge to pay back what you can afford.
 The judge can even wipe out a large amount of your debt.

-These and other forms of bankruptcy can provide much needed relief to those facing seemingly insurmountable debts.
+These and other forms of bankruptcy can provide much-needed relief to those facing seemingly insurmountable debts.

 The fact of the matter is, filing for bankruptcy can be a viable solution for those in need of debt relief.
 This course of action will put an immediate end to creditor phone calls and may stop vehicle repossession and/or home foreclosure.
 We urge you to reach out to our team today to learn more about whether filing for bankruptcy is the right option for you.
 Contact our Colorado bankruptcy attorneys for a free bankruptcy evaluation.